Song For Europe

 |

-Following criticism from the Price Commission the Post Office gives its customers a £7 rebate.
+On 4th May, following criticism from the Price Commission, the Post Office decides to give its customers a £7 rebate.

 Joan Crawford dies in New York City on 10th May, aged 69.